-If the ratio relates to the entire population, this file cannot be used to calculate the denominator, as only those persons with at least one other medical expense event are represented on this data file.
-In this case, the Full Year Consolidated File, which has data for all sampled persons, must be used to estimate the total number of persons (i.e., those with events and those without events).

-For example, to estimate the proportion of civilian noninstitutionalized population of the U.S. with at least one other medical event for ambulance services, the numerator would be derived from data on this event file, and the denominator would be derived from data on the person-level file.
-That is, and
+If the ratio relates to the entire population, this file cannot be used to calculate the denominator, as only those persons with at least one outpatient visit are represented on this data file.
+In this case, the Full Year Consolidated File, which has data for all sampled persons, must be used to estimate the total number of persons (i.e., those with use and those without use).
+For example, to estimate the proportion of the civilian noninstitutionalized population of the U.S. with at least one outpatient visit where the person saw a doctor, the numerator would be derived from data on this event file, and the denominator would be derived from data on the person-level file.
+That is, where W_i is the sampling weight (PERWT01F) for person i and

-$$(\sum W_i Z_i)/(\sum W_i)$$ across all unique persons i on the MEPS HC (6) person-level file
+$(\sum W_i Z_i)/(\sum W_i)$ across all unique persons i on the person-level file (6)